itesdahl/RIFF220/README.md

 >[!TIP]
->Use the Voron Teident assembly guide to build the bed arms and motor mounts.
+>Use the Voron Trident assembly guide to build the bed arms and the A/B motor mounts.
 Please note that the orientation of some bolts are changed. https://github.com/VoronDesign/Voron-Trident/blob/main/Manual/Assembly_Manual_Trident.pdf Refer to the BFI idlers to print the original STLs for carrier and front. https://github.com/clee/VoronBFI
 >

 ## Some key information the design and build: